UdhayanDherman17/Stove-Cleaning-Bot/Movemnet-Mechanics/Drive-System-V0.1/README-Mechanics.md

 This is all handled by Simiulinks Library -> SimscapesMechanics and Simscapes Multibody Link.
 Lucky me!
-Anyways now that we have a model all setup and ready, we now need our motor.
+Anyways now that we have a model all set up and ready, we now need our motor.